 Train Better Trainers

-Finding the experts is one thing.
+Finding experts is one thing.
 Just because Joe Schmoe knows lots about setting up a lathe cutter, doesn’t mean he has the teaching skills to share his expertise.
 Training people is a skill in itself and it’s a worthy place to invest your time.

 People learn differently, they like different things and they hate others.
-Do what you can to cater for all preferences by trying new approaches to old content.
+Do what you can to cater to all preferences by trying new approaches to old content.
 Keep it interesting and you’ll be better able to hold everybody’s attention.

 Make it Engaging